Perspective | Five myths about the Arctic

 Maybe you’ve tuned in to Discovery Channel shows like “Alaska: The Last Frontier” or “Alaskan Bush People.”
 Perhaps you’ve read Jack London.
 Adjectives like “untouched” and “remote” are regular descriptors in reporting on the Arctic.
 Across genres, the far north is often portrayed as uniquely isolated.

 But trade and politics have long connected the Arctic to distant places.
 More than a millennium ago, people in London traded walrus ivory from Scandinavia and Greenland.
-Glass beads from Venice reached Alaska decades before Columbus’s ships reached the Bahamas.
+Glass beads from Venice reached Alaska before Columbus’s ships reached the Bahamas.
 Whalers linked Europe to the Svalbard archipelago in the 17th century, and 200 years later, people on America’s East Coast lighted their homes with oil from Bering Sea whales.
-Today, pipelines crisscross Arctic land, bringing petroleum to southern markets.

 Over the past century, geopolitics transformed Arctic communities and ecosystems, from the thousands of walruses killed so their hides could polish World War I munitions to the Alaskan airfields built in Fairbanks and Nome during World War II to fly military aid to Siberian bases.
 The Arctic was a theater of the Cold War, with military instillations dotting the landscape from Greenland to North America and across the Soviet Arctic, leaving legacies of toxic waste and, as the historian Holly Guise has documented, community disruption that has lasted into the 21st century.

-Today, pollution — including plastics in the ocean and carbon in the atmosphere — billows toward the pole, while northern wildfires send particulates into the lungs of people thousands of miles south.
+Today, pipelines crisscross Arctic land, bringing petroleum to southern markets.
+Pollution — including plastics in the ocean and carbon in the atmosphere — billows toward the pole, while northern wildfires send particulates into the lungs of people thousands of miles south.

 Myth No. 2